 A. The location of the new Resource Node will be based on the future topology only.

-B. The transition of the mapping between Generation Resource and the new Resource Node (if applicable) will be performed by ERCOT support staff.
+B. The transition of the mapping between Generation Resource or ESR and the new Resource Node (if applicable) will be performed by ERCOT support staff.

 ii.
-ERCOT may relocate the existing Resource Node to an appropriate location to: A. Align with the implementation of NPRR1016, Clarify Requirements for Distribution Generation Resources (DGRs) and Distribution Energy Storage Resources (DESRs), in the Network Operations Model;
+ERCOT may relocate the existing Resource Node to an appropriate location to: A. Align with the correct implementation of DGRs and DESRs, as stated in paragraph (m) of Section 3.1 above, in the Network Operations Model;

 B. Account for a series compensator(s); or